Pindolol: Pharmacokinetics

 Pindolol is rapidly and well-absorbed from the gastrointestinal tract.
 It undergoes some first-pass metabolism leading to an oral bioavailability of 50 to 95%.
 Patients with uremia may have a reduced bioavailability.
 Food does not alter the bioavailability, but may increase the resorption.
 Following an oral single dose of 20 mg peak plasma concentrations are reached within 1 to 2 hours.
 The effect of pindolol on pulse rate (lowering) is evident after 3 hours.

 The drug's volume of distribution is 1.2 to 2 L/kg.
 The plasma protein binding is 40 to 60%.
 It crosses the blood–brain barrier and can produce centrally mediated side effects.
 Despite being moderately lipophilic, pindolol showed greater electroencephalogram (EEG) changes than the highly lipophilic propranolol.
-As a result, lipophilicity does not appear to be the sole determinant of blood–b rain barrier permeability of beta blockers.
+As a result, lipophilicity does not appear to be the sole determinant of blood–brain barrier permeability of beta blockers.

 Approximately two-thirds of pindolol is metabolized in the liver giving hydroxylates, which are found in the urine as gluconurides and ethereal sulfates.
 The remaining one-third of pindolol is excreted in urine in unchanged form.

 Despite the rather short elimination half-life of 3 to 4 hours, hemodynamic effects persist for 24 hours after administration.
 The half-life is increased to 3 to 11.5 hours in patients with renal impairment, to 7 to 15 hours in elderly patients, and from 2.5 to 30 hours in patients with liver cirrhosis.